1. An overhead shot of the crowd gathering at the Bastille Festival at Circular Quay

 Time Out says

 In France, Bastille Day is a day of revolution and feisty celebrations.
-In Sydney, it’s about all that too – but also cheese.
+In Sydney, it’s about all that too – but also, cheese.
 Lots and lots of cheese.
-In this year’s case it's also about colour-changing igloos, open fires and live music.
+In this year’s case it's also about cabaret shows, wine tours, acrobatics displays and a lot of live music.
 Vive la révolution!

-All of these delectable happenings will be unfolding beneath the banner of the Bastille Festival, a free, four-day celebration of the diverse culinary and cultural regions of France, whose major festival takeover of Sydney’s foreshore will be happening across the Rocks to Circular Quay, from July 13 until July 16.
+The four-day line-up of fêtes and activités will be unfolding beneath the banner of the Bastille Festival, a free, four-day celebration of the diverse culinary and cultural regions of France, whose major festival takeover of Sydney’s foreshore will be happening across The Rocks to Circular Quay, from Thursday, July 17 until Sunday, July 20.

 Joyeux quatorze Juillet, Sydney!